salgadev/snmi_vocab/README.md

 # snmi_vocab
 Generate vocabulary text files for Natural Language Processing (NLP) using the Systematized Nomenclature of Medicine International (SNMI).

+# Description
+A tutorial describing how to generate your own vocabulary files for use in NLP experiments.
+In this example, a medical vocabulary file was generated.

 # Installation
 - [Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install.html)